 This Healthy Granola combines rolled oats, dried fruits, seeds, nuts, spices, and natural sweeteners.
 Loaded with flavour, this easy and delicious grab-n-go snack is a must-try!

 The best healthy granola recipe is very kid-friendly!
 It’s not only packed with nutrients but majorly delicious.
-Make this homemade granola recipe for an afterschool snack or eliminate the nuts and pack some in their lunch box.
+Just like these quinoa granola bars and baked oatmeal bars.
+Make this homemade granola recipe for an afterschool snack instead of store-bought healthier snack.
+Or eliminate the nuts and pack some in their lunch box.

-Healthy homemade granola is a great make-ahead recipe that takes no more than an hour.
-Make it the night before and it’s ready to add to your morning yogurt.
+Healthy homemade granola is a great make ahead breakfast recipe that takes no more than an hour.
+Make it the night before and it’s ready to add to your morning yogurt made in Instant Pot.
 Pour it in a bowl with a bit of almond milk and you’ve got yourself healthy granola cereal.

 This easy healthy granola recipe is great to prepare on the weekends to have on hand throughout the week.
 Having healthy snacks at work to balance your blood sugars during the day is definitely a game-changer!